Jack Frost–Big Boulder Ski Resort: Big Boulder

-Big Boulder opened in 1947, and employee John Guresh is credit with developing the first usable snow making equipment while working there in the 1950s.
+Big Boulder opened in 1947, and employee John Guresh is credited with developing the first usable snow making equipment while working there in the 1950s.
 Big Boulder resort has three main parks, Big Boulder Park, Freedom Park, and LOVE Park, inspired by Philadelphia's LOVE Park a popular destination for skateboarders.

-During the 2020-21 ski season, Vail made the decision to considerably reduce the number of terrain parks at Big Boulder and market the mountain as a learning hill.
-It remains to be seen if this is a temporary COVID-19 pandemic-related change, or if Vail has decided to take away what made Boulder special when compared to today’s mega resorts.
+During the 2020–21 ski season, Vail made the decision to considerably reduce the number of terrain parks at Big Boulder and market the mountain as a learning hill.
+This may be a temporary COVID-19 pandemic-related change or a permanent restructuring of Big Boulder's trail composition.
 The resort has two lodges, the main lodge, which is located at the bottom of the mountain and can be seen from the parking lot.
 Inside there are cafes and other services for the snowboarders and skiers.
 The other lodge, located at the bottom of Big Boulder Park, is called the lower lodge.
 The lower lodge includes an outdoor grill, a bar a pro shop, and the entire lodge is sponsored by Red Bull Energy Drink.